intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 ## “How we get there” - Collaboration Use cases {#day3}

-The third day focused on techniques that could actually be used to improve these situations.
-A central theme of all of the proposed paths forward included some element of collaboration between clients that simultaneously want both privacy and protection.
-Thus the central theme in the third days is negotiation and collaboration.
+The third day focused on techniques that could actually be used to improve management of encrypted networks.
+A central theme of all of the presentations about potential proposed paths forward included some element of collaboration between networks and subscribing clients that simultaneously want both privacy and protection.
+Thus, the central theme in the third day became negotiation and collaboration.

 ### Establishing expected contracts to enable security management

-{{COLLINS}} proposes "Improving
-network monitoring through contracts", where contracts describe different states of network behavior.
+When thinking about enterprise networks where client behavior is potentially managed, {{COLLINS}} proposes "Improving network monitoring through contracts", where contracts describe different states of network behavior.

 Because network operators have a limited amount of time to focus on problems and process alerts, contracts and states let the operator focus on a particular aspect of a current situation or problem.
-The current estimate for number of handlable events per hour is about 10.
-SOC operators must work within the limits imposed by their organization, pick between options that simply frustrate attackers as entire prevention is potentially impossible, and finally manage the most events possible.
+The current estimate for the number of events an SOC operator can handle is about 10 per hour.
+Operators must work within the limits imposed by their organization, and must pick between options that frequently only frustrate attackers -- entirely preventing attacks is potentially impossible.
+Finally, operators must prioritize and manage the most events possible.

-Validating alerts is challenging because lots of weird traffic creates anomalies and thus not all anomalies are malicious events.
-Thus, identifying that anomalous traffic is rooted in malicious activity with any level of certainty is challenging.
-Applying the latest techniques based on machine learning techniques has only produced mixed results.
-To make matters worse, the large amounts of scanning results in endless technically malicious traffic that creates an information overload and challenges in event prioritization.
-Any path forward must succeed in freeing up analyst time to think about the more challenging events.
+Validating which alerts are true positives is challenging because lots of weird traffic creates many anomalies and not all anomalies are malicious events.
+Identifying what anomalous traffic is rooted in malicious activity with any level of certainty is extremely challenging.
+Unfortunately, applying the latest machine learning techniques has only produced mixed results.
+To make matters worse, the large amounts of Internet-wide scanning has resulted in endless traffic that is technically malicious but only creates an information overload and challenges event prioritization.
+Any path forward must succeed in freeing up analyst time to concentrate on the more challenging events.

-A proposed "contract" is a collection of acceptable behavior categorized into a envelope of different states that might include IP addresses, domain names, and indicators of compromise.
-Contracts might indicate that a system is acting outside a normal mode of behavior, or even that a normal mode of behavior is suddenly missing.
-Example contracts might be an expected update once a day to a base OS host, and if this doesn't occur than the expectation has not been met and the system should be checked as it failed to call home looking for updates.
-The MUDD working groups {?RFC8520} is one subset of contracts.
-Contracts are likely to only really function in a constrained expected environment with a SOC, and may not work in an open internet where end users are driving all network connections.
+The proposed contract solution is to define a collection of acceptable behaviors categorized into a envelope of different states that might include IP addresses, domain names, and indicators of compromise.
+Deviation from a contract might indicate that a system is acting outside a normal mode of behavior, or even that a normal mode of behavior is suddenly missing.
+An example contracts might be "this system is expected to update its base OS once a day", and if this doesn't occur then this expectation has not been met and the system should be checked as it failed to call home to look for (potentially security related) updates.

+Within the IETF, the Manufacturer Usage Description Specification (MUDD) {?RFC8520} specification is one subset of contracts.
+Note that contracts are likely to only succeed in a constrained, expected environment maintained by operational staff, and may not work in an open internet environment where end users are driving all network connections.

 ### Zero Knowledge Middleboxes